 6CAPT.
 WAYNE, Captree, NY – 2008 The hull of the "CAPT.
 WAYNE" awaits a fresh coat of paint (or three) prior to the beginning of her maiden season at Captree, NY.
 The boat was built in 1972 by East Bay Boat Works at Harkers Island, NC.
 The boat is presently sailing as Captain Walter Czekaj's "FISHFINDER II" from Captree, NY.
 Photo courtesy of Captains Lee and Wayne Westerlind.

 7MARILYN JEAN II, Brooklyn, NY – 2008 Captains Tony Santella and Ryan Smith's "MARILYN JEAN II" from Sheepshead Bay, Brooklyn, NY heads out for an evening of Striper fishing in early June 2008.
 Built in 1964 by A.C.
 Boat & Engine Works at Atlantic City, NJ, she originally sailed as the "MIJOY" from Waterford, Connecticut.
-She later operated as the "ROYAL FLUSH" from Wildwood, NJ and as the "LADY SHERYL" from Freeport, NY before joining the Sheepshead Bay Fleet.
-The boat was destroyed in 2009.
+The boat later sailed as Captain Edward Royles' "ROYAL FLUSH" from Wildwood, NJ and then as Captain Peter Guoba's "LADY SHERYL" from Freeport, NY before joining the Sheepshead Bay Fleet.
+The boat caught fire at a boatyard in April 2009 and was destroyed.

 8ROYAL FLUSH, Wildwood, New Jersey – 2008 Captain John Royles' "ROYAL FLUSH" from Wildwood, NJ circa 2008.
 Built 1977 by Will's Boat Works at Harkers Island, NC as the "CAROLINA PRINCESS", she is powered by two V-12 GM Detroit Diesel engines.
 She was purchased in 1987 by Captain Bob Sidorski and became his "SATELLITE" from Atlantic Highlands, NJ.
 She later underwent a full restoration (the deckhouse was redesigned and the wheelhouse relocated topside.)
 She later became Captain Dom Vitolo's "SKIPPER" from Belmar, NJ.
 She is presently sailing as the "ISLAND LADY" from Port Canaveral, FL.